 Implementing a go-to-market strategy may seem like a daunting task.
-However, we have developed a template for your company that you can adjust to your specific needs.
-The template will assist you at each step of the process, helping you to answer the necessary questions for developing and implementing a successful GTM strategy.
+However, we have developed a go-to-market strategy template for your company that you can adjust to your specific needs.
+This easy-to-use go-to-market strategy framework will assist you at each step of the process, helping you to answer the necessary questions for developing and implementing a successful GTM strategy.

 As you can imagine, there are endless benefits to having a robust, well-planned go-to-market strategy.
 A few of the top benefits are: